BoostIO/boostnotelocale/en.md

 # Boost Happiness, Productivity and Creativity.

-### The note-taking app for programmers that focusing on markdown, snippet and customizability.
+### The note-taking app for programmers that focuses on markdown, snippets, and customizability.
-### Your best codes and wikis are always with you and edit from anywhere.
+### Edit your code and wikis from anywhere.

-## Note-taking for developer
+## Note-taking for developers
 "Your markdown notes are saved automatically as you write and various formatting options have semi-live previews so you can double check what you’re writing.
 Text is formatted as you type.

 For code snippets the app is able to highlight code syntax in more than 100 languages, including Javascript, Python, HTML and CSS and you can store multiple code snippets within the same snippet."